autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-maps/pointcloud-map-downsampling/index.md

 </figure>

 Now,
 you can save your downsampled pointcloud with `ctrl + s` or you can click save button from `File` bar.
+Then, this pointcloud can be used by autoware.